- SAP would like its customers to underestimate the liability of indirect access.

-At SAPPHIRE, SAP produced an announcement that was intended to assuage their customer’s concerns about indirect access.
+At SAPPHIRE, SAP produced an announcement intended to assuage their customer’s concerns about indirect access.

 I analyzed this announcement in the article How to Best Understand SAP’s Faux Policy Change on Indirect Access.
 I concluded that it was no change in policy aside from more specific charging of customers when SAP brings and indirect access claim.
 DSAG, which is the German SAP user group, and UpperEdge, were two of the only other media entities willing to call out SAP when they are wrong on indirect access, came to the same conclusion that I did on the announcement.

 Since that article, I have learned that SAP will not even publish what it intends to charge per purchase order or sales order for indirect access, which was a significant part of the announcement.
 Instead, SAP has stated that customers would be charged “on a case by case basis.”
 Of course, they will be.
 This increases the secrecy of the cost of indirect access.
 The announcement made it seem like SAP is opening up, but then when asked questions, SAP goes back into secrecy mode.

 Listening to ASUG on the Frequency of Indirect Access?

-ASUG, which is supposed to be a user group, but is a marketing arm of SAP, has been telling members that indirect access is rare and that it is merely the high-profile cases (such as Diageo and InBev) that push it to the forefront.
+ASUG, which is supposed to be a user group, but is a marketing arm of SAP, has been telling members that indirect access is rare.
+It is merely the high-profile cases (such as Diageo and InBev) that push it to the forefront.
 This is covered in more detail in the article Is ASUG Lying About the Frequency of SAP Indirect Access?

-As ASUG is just SAP in “sheep’s clothing,” what we can take from ASUG’s stance is that this is what SAP wants customers to think about IA.
+As ASUG is just SAP in “sheep’s clothing,” we can take from ASUG’s stance that this is what SAP wants customers to think about IA.
 I have never been in an SAP-ASUG meeting, but by the looks of it, they get together, and SAP tells ASUG precisely what messages they want to relay, and ASUG relays those messages no questions asked.